bartificer/programming-by-stealth/docs/pbs29.md

 ```

-If you remember that variables contain references to objects, then this output makes perfect sense: `y` was set equal to the same reference as `x`, so of course they are the same object, but if you forget that variables contains references to objects rather than the objects themselves, this behaviour will catch you by surprise every time.
+If you remember that variables contain references to objects, then this output makes perfect sense: `y` was set equal to the same reference as `x`, so of course they are the same object.
+If you forget that variables contains references to objects rather than the objects themselves, this behaviour will catch you by surprise every time.

 At the moment, the accessor methods in `pbs.DateTime` are returning references to the objects contained within the instances, not references to copies of those objects.
 This will lead to unwanted and unexpected behaviour in one of two ways: